Need to organize your life? Learn how to organize all aspects of your life using a bullet journal!

 - If you have your own business ( or are planning on one soon) use your bullet journal to keep a summarised and simple business plan that is handy for you to look back on.

 - Write a task list.
-Just like at home keep a track of daily, weekly, and monthly tasks.
+Just like at home keep track of daily, weekly, and monthly tasks.
 Maybe you need to keep track of delegating certain tasks too.

 - Start Project Planning.
 Use your bullet journal to brainstorm, have actionable tasks, keep track of progress, and lots more when you have an important work project.